ReactiveX/RxPY/README.rst

 `Rx <http://reactivex.io/>`_ with more than
 `120 operators <https://rxpy.readthedocs.io/en/latest/operators.html>`_, and
 over `1300 passing unit-tests <https://coveralls.io/github/ReactiveX/RxPY>`_.
 RxPY
-is mostly a direct port of RxJS, but also borrows a bit from RxNET and RxJava in terms of threading and blocking operators.
+is mostly a direct port of RxJS, but also borrows a bit from Rx.NET and RxJava in terms of threading and blocking operators.

 RxPY follows `PEP 8 <http://legacy.python.org/dev/peps/pep-0008/>`_, so all